 Invoices provide a detailed record of transactions undertaken for your business, and are an indispensable resource for accountancy matters.
 They also offer a level of legal protection to both parties involved in the transaction, demonstrating the provider’s commitment to offer up a particular good or service, as well as the recipient’s commitment to pay for it once provided as agreed.

-For anyone looking to register a company in Bolivia, while you will likely have a local partner assisting you with legal and accounting matters, it is worthwhile having an understanding of invoicing requirements for a foreign company.
+For anyone looking to register a company in Bolivia, while you will likely have a local partner assisting you with legal and accounting matters, it is worthwhile having an understanding of invoicing requirements for a foreign company in Bolivia.

 Invoicing requirements for a foreign company in Bolivia: essential considerations